 Now my boys are always asking me draw them Pokemon, Star Wars, or Super Heroes, so that they can color them.
 Charcoal gives me the flexibility I want to draw thick lines, good for coloring, but charcoal is messy.
 The charcoal powder gets all over the place and the drawing becomes a mess.

-I figured out, through the magic of an Epson WP-4530 and Photoshop, I could to turn charcoal drawings into coloring pages.
+I figured out, through the magic of a scanner and Photoshop, that I could to turn charcoal drawings into coloring pages.
 I take the following steps:

 - Scan the charcoal drawing into Photoshop